Cypress Semiconductor (CY) Q2 2017 Results - Earnings Call Transcript

 Charlie Lowell Anderson - Dougherty & Co.
 LLC

 Yeah.
 Thanks for taking my questions and congrats on the strong results and guidance.
-I wanted to dig in a little bit flash.
+I wanted to dig in a little bit on flash.
 Maybe if you guys can just remind us on what portion of memory products is flash at this point.
 And then, if I think about the pricing environment, I think you said half the customers are long-term deals.
 So, should we think about that as maybe half is exposed to that favorable pricing?
-Then, as I think about it in the next quarter, are you assuming that favorable pricing keeps happening or, when you say flatter, you're thinking the pricing levels off from the Q2 levels?
+Then, as I think about it into next quarter, are you assuming that favorable pricing keeps happening or, when you say flat, are you thinking the pricing levels off from the Q2 levels?
 Thanks.

 Hassane El-Khoury - Cypress Semiconductor Corp.

 So, if I take the two components of the pricing question, specifically, when we talk about contractual pricing, a lot – most of our exposure is auto and industrial.
 Those are all contractual.
 They're multi-year contracts, which is the reason we like those markets, regardless of products going in to.

 Now, on the flip side of it, when I talk about being opportunistic, it's on the markets that we have not been going after, or we have walked away from.
-And in our terms, walking away is you raise prices to where competition won't be invited to participate.
+And in our terms, walking away is you raise prices to where competition will be invited to participate.
 Those pricing, we still remain opportunistic, but it's not just about the price and the margin.
-We want revenue sustainable earnings for that.
+We want sustainable revenue, sustainable earnings for that.
 Meaning, we will service customers that are potentially, not necessarily, started as focus flash customers, but we do cross-selling for microcontrollers or Wi-Fi or Bluetooth, and they need memory.
 We will support them with their memory demand at our price in order to generate more earnings.

 So, our focus is maintaining our target and our path for the gross margin expansion.
 And if we are able to generate earnings, we will go after that business, while we maintain the gross margin trajectory.
 So, that's kind of the balance that we do as far as being opportunistic about both pricing and supply.
 But the other side of the business, where the exposure is in auto and industrial, our focus is just to satisfy the customer demand per our original agreements.